AbsaOSS/enceladus/_docs/2.0.0/usage/info-file.md

 Validation
 -----------

-The _\_INFO file_ verification consists on checking that it has an array field of name `checkpoints`.
-The array has to have at least to objects one named (field `name`) _"Raw"_ and one _"Source"_.
-Each of them has the have an array field `controls`.
+The _\_INFO file_ verification consists of checking that it has an array field of name `checkpoints`.
+The array has to have at least two objects one named (field `name`) _"Raw"_ and one _"Source"_.
+Each of them has to have an array field `controls`.
 This array has to contain a control of type count (`"controlType": "controlType.Count"`) with control value (field `controlValue`) containing a positive integer.